-From Performing in a Poncho to Loving on Beyoncé: 16 of the Most Adele Things to Ever Happen
+19 of the Most Adele Things to Ever Happen: From Performing in a Poncho to Loving on Beyoncé

 The star has outdone herself in more ways than one